 Faculty, here are a few ways I can support you and your work:

-The UWB & CC Campus Library occupies Land that has been inhabited by Indigenous peoples-- specifically, Sammamish people and their relations-- since time immemorial.
+The UWB & CC Campus Library occupies Land that has been inhabited by Indigenous peoples-- specifically, Sammamish people and their relations-- Since Time Immemorial.
 This campus is located on property arbitrated in the 1855 Treaty of Point Elliott, by which settler colonists coerced Coast Salish-speaking people to reservations and tribal leaders preserved their peoples’ fishing, gathering, and hunting rights.
-Historically, the Sammamish were closely related to the Duwamish, and today their descendants are members of the Snoqualmie, Suquamish, and Tulalip tribes.
-I honor these Indigenous communities, their elders, and the Land itself.
+"There are many creative ways to take restorative measures and even to give [L]and back, such as by returning U.S. national parks to the appropriate tribes" (Sobo, Lambert, & Lambert; 2021).
+Today, descendants of the Sammamish people are members of several thriving Indigenous communities along the Salish Sea.
+I honor these communities, their elders, and the Land itself.